-Qubole, the big data-as-a-service company, today announced it has open sourced StreamX, an ingestion service to help data teams efficiently and reliably capture large scale, real-time data.
+Qubole, the big data-as-a-service company, today announced it has open-sourced StreamX, an ingestion service to help data teams efficiently and reliably capture large-scale, real-time data.
 Qubole will be adding support for StreamX as a managed service on the Qubole Data Service (QDS) platform to simplify and automate the ingestion of data for big data analysis in the cloud.

 Enterprises are grappling with increasing volumes of data and the need for real-time analysis from multiple data sources to drive business growth.
 To address this issue, Qubole has created StreamX, an open-source service that ingests the data logs from Kafka and persists it to cloud object stores such as Amazon S3.
-Without an ingestion service such as StreamX, maintaining reliability and data integrity on Kafka is challenging, particularly in guaranteeing the delivery is without duplicates that could be harmful to critical systems.
+Without an ingestion service such as StreamX, maintaining reliability and data integrity on Kafka is challenging, particularly in guaranteeing the delivery without duplicates that could be harmful to critical systems.
 StreamX is built on the Kafka Connect framework and is designed for reliable, exactly-once delivery.

-This comes just weeks after Qubole open sourced Quark, its SQL optimization project to help simplify and optimize access to data for data analysts.
-Qubole is committed to contributing its projects that address the most critical demands of today’s data teams to the open source community.
-Streaming analytics is increasingly becoming a necessity for enterprises across industries, and as such, Qubole will continue to create tools that enable fast, scalable and reliable real-time data analytics.
+This comes just weeks after Qubole open-sourced Quark, its SQL optimization project to help simplify and optimize access to data for data analysts.
+Qubole is committed to contributing its projects that address the most critical demands of today’s data teams to the open-source community.
+Streaming analytics is increasingly becoming a necessity for enterprises across industries, and as such, Qubole will continue to create tools that enable fast, scalable, and reliable real-time data analytics.

-If you would like to learn more, visit Qubole at the Kafka Summit at Booth #1 or contact [email protected] Look for updates to the StreamX project at https://github.com/qubole/streamx.
+If you would like to learn more, visit Qubole at the Kafka Summit at Booth #1 or contact [email protected].
+Look for updates to the StreamX project at https://github.com/qubole/streamx.